What Is Cellular Data: Everything To Know About Mobile Data

 - Data for location services, such as GPS triangulation

-Cellular data is sometimes called mobile data, but they are the same thing.
+Cellular data is distinct from the data used to send and receive text messages and phone calls, so your “data plan” only applies to the amount of data you use for Internet activities.
 Furthermore, SMS or text messaging is a separate service; it’s not the same as cellular data, which we mostly use to connect to mobile networks for Internet activity.

 Cellular Data vs. Wi-Fi Data